 Although statutory law in Thailand states the minimum age for marriage is 17, this often acts in contraction to customary and traditional laws (WHO).

 WHO (2012) reports that 4% of girls were married by 15 and 22% by 18.
 Poverty is a prevalent and real issue facing many families in Thailand, and so the bride price system (Khongman) is often seen as incentive for families to marry their daughters young.
 Unfortunately, the younger the bride the higher the Khongman.

 So what can we do?

 Education equals empowerment.
-When girls are given their right to an education, great things can happen.To empower girls, we must keep them in school throughout their adolescence.
-Education provide girls with social and economic alternatives to marriage and keeps them safe from many forms of exploitation.
+When girls are given their right to education, great things can happen.To empower girls, we must keep them in school throughout their adolescence.
+Education provides girls with social and economic alternatives to marriage and keeps them safe from many forms of exploitation.
 It broadens their opportunities exponentially and gives them the life skills essential for navigating the world and making informed decisions about their health, work, families and communities.

 The effects of delaying marriage and prioritizing education are clear:

 - Children of literate mothers are 50% more likely to survive past the age of 5 (Girls Not Brides).

 - Girls with a secondary education are six times less likely to marry being under age compared to those with little or no education (UNFPA).

 - Women who receive education invest up to 90% of their earnings back into their own families (UNFPA).